Homebrew/homebrew-cask/USAGE.md

 ### Additional Taps (optional)

-The primary tap includes most of the Casks that a normal user will be interested it.
+The primary tap includes most of the Casks that a normal user will be interested in.
 There are a few additional Taps where we store different kinds of Casks.

 | tap name | description |